Order Deposit

 • can be Unclosed [new]

-Cannot Close Orders
+Order Cannot Close

 Cannot Close Orders is a new setting in Employee Access that lets you Block employees from closing sales orders.